DenizenScript/Denizen-Beginners-Guide/source/guides/put-it-together/kill-quest.md

 This script is designed such that you could copy/paste and load it in to your server, and assign it to an NPC with `/npc assign --set npc_killquest` or `/ex assignment set npc_killquest`, and it will all work.
 You can then customize it and/or use it as a reference to learn from.

+This may be easier to read within [the script editor](/guides/first-steps/script-editor) than on this webpage.

 ```dscript_green
 # Core assignment script to be given to the NPC
 npc_killquest: